techidaily/site-games-able/source/_posts/1719172767277-enhance-csgo-on-pc-10-frames-up.md

  Running the game on an outdated graphics driver can ruin the gaming experience.
 An updated graphics driver ensures you get a reliable FPS in the game.

- Depending on the graphics driver the system features, you can download the latest update by visiting the[NVIDIA driver page](https://www.nvidia.com/en-us/geforce/drivers/) or[AMD driver page](https://www.amd.com/en/support) .
-If the system runs on integrated graphics, consider using the[Intel driver update tool](https://www.intel.com/content/www/us/en/support/intel-driver-support-assistant.html) .
+ Depending on the graphics driver the system features, you can download the latest update by visiting the [NVIDIA driver page](https://www.nvidia.com/en-us/geforce/drivers/) or [AMD driver page](https://www.amd.com/en/support) .
+If the system runs on integrated graphics, consider using the [Intel driver update tool](https://www.intel.com/content/www/us/en/support/intel-driver-support-assistant.html) .

  Instead of downloading updates via the manual method, always use manufacturers' software utilities to get the job done.
 Not only do they make updating the drivers a cakewalk, but they also suggest additional tweaks and features.